AdmitadSDK/android_sdk/README.md

   ```

-  * When `AdmitadTracker#initialize` is called, it's possible to start tracking even if sdk is not initialized, if sdk has any uid value, logs will be stored and send ASAP.
-There're several events sdk is able to log:
+  * When `AdmitadTracker#initialize` is called, it's possible to start tracking even if sdk is not initialized, if sdk has any uid value, events will be stored and send ASAP.
+There're several events sdk is able to track:
 #### <a id="registration">Registration

       AdmitadTracker.getInstance().logRegistration(*USER_ID*);